hozuki/data-story/README.md

 And, if you want to see something from your webcam in Page 3, you have to use a local browser (listed in option 1) and a server **with HTTPS** (due to origin safety check).

+If you find the code hard to read (I used lots of ES2015 grammars) in Notepad or some text editors, please use IDEs or something with proper highlighting functionality.
+Definitely needed for the *string interpolations*.

 ## Project Structure